shoui520/shoui520.github.io/docs/resources.md

 - [Itazuraneko Visual Novel Archive](https://itazuraneko.neocities.org/library/vn.html) - Visual novel direct links
 - [RyuuGames](https://www.ryuugames.com/tag/japanese/) - Has a ton of visual novels.
 - [RyuuBlogger](https://ryuubloggerv2.blogspot.com/) - Also has a ton of visual novels.
 - [Anime-sharing](http://www.anime-sharing.com/forum/) - Has the most visual novels out of everything here.
 But you need an account and also a debrid service, and you need to search across duplicate threads to download anything from here.
+See [here](https://filehostlist.miraheze.org/wiki/Free_Premium_Leeches) for premium leeches.
 - [CraneAnime Upload List](https://docs.google.com/spreadsheets/d/1ECqqhEm2kDS0hgxZ0tD_73e04v5FUxQGkfCbfi0Kb9k/pubhtml#) - Direct links to visual novels
 - [Sukebei Nyaa.si](https://sukebei.nyaa.si/) - 18+ version of nyaa.si which should have a few visual novels.